bortch/Revealable/readme.md

 ## Randomisation & obfuscation

+If the list of NTFs is published, and even if there is a pseudo-random distribution of tokens, the collector still has the possibility to calculate which NTFs he will mint.

-There are two aspects to this.
+There are two issues to be dealt with here.
 On the one hand the collector must not know what he is minting, on the other hand the order in which the NFTs are minted must be random.

 The proposal suggests the following approach:

-- the creator defines a variable (like ADN) from which he can deduce the qualities of the associated NFT.
+- The creator defines a variable (like ADN) from which he can deduce the qualities of the associated NFT, but it can just as easily be an incremental number sequence
 - He creates a randomly ordered array of these variables
 - He encrypts this array (or each entries) and encodes it in the contract before deployment